bnm-92/rdma-migration-system/README.md

 To run a particular functionality you must use Make in a particular test or experiment Running `make` will produce the executables outlined in "test or experiment" folder The executable server must be started in the order specified by the configuration file

+## 1000 ft overview of the codebase
+The codebase is built in modular fashion in include and src
+* **utils:** utility functionality for the entire project, includes the preprocessor configurations of enabling paging
+* **rdma-network:** the entire rdma functionality with the initial client-server design
+* **distributed-allocator:** (pseudo) distributed allocated that allocates rdma-able regions of memory to processes, it is divided into "RDMAMemory" and "RDMAMemNodes", the allocation is provided by RDMAMemory while the coordination will be performed by the RDMAMemNodes
+* **paging:** The paging code to pull in memory on demand or pre-fetch
+* **c++-containers:** STL containers that have been built on the migratable memory, currently we support vectors and unordered-maps